codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 When your application runs, this file will be automatically loaded and the variables will be put into the environment.
-This will work in any environment except for production, where the variables should be set in the environment through whatever means your server supports, such as .htaccess files, etc. These variables are then available through ``getenv()``, ``$_SERVER``, and ``$_ENV``.
+This will work in any environment except for production, where the variables should be set in the environment through whatever means your getServer supports, such as .htaccess files, etc. These variables are then available through ``getenv()``, ``$_SERVER``, and ``$_ENV``.
 Of the three, ``getenv()`` function is recommended since it is not case-sensitive::